The categorical basis of dynamical entropy: Building blocks of metric topology

 The categories $\udc$, $\OpenCov$ and $\EpsCat$ are linked together by some functors fundamental to metric topology.
 First, there is an inclusion map $\iota_{ UDC } : \udc \to \OpenCov$ as an inclusion of subcategories.
 Next, recall that a functor between two preorders is the same as an order preserving map between the respective set of objects.
 As a result, the map which assigns every uniform disk cover in $\udc$ its constant radius, is also a functor

+The $\Grain$ functor might seem trivial, but it is the key to building the more universal idea of diameter.
 Next, one can assign to each $\epsilon \in ob\paran{ \OpenCov }$ the open cover containing all possible disks of radius $\epsilon$.
 This is the free UDC generated by $\epsilon$.
 One in fact can represent this as a functor

 The categories $\udc, \OpenCov, \EpsCat$ and the functors $\Grain, \Free$ will be the building blocks of topological entropy.
 The study of open covers and open sets involve the use of several quantifiable notions such as diameter and Lebesgue number.
 The advantage of the categorical point of view is that these notions can be derived as structural properties.
 We next describe \emph{Kan extensions}, one of the key tools to derive new structural properties from an existing arrangement of categories and functors.